AlibabaCloudDocs/hbr/intl.en-US/Back up ECS/ECS Sever backup/Enable the application-consistent backup feature.md

     ![Snapshot policy](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6800666161/p249921.png)

-    Create the AppSnapshotPolicy policy to grant the permissions to query snapshot details, create snapshots, configure tags, and query disk details.
+    Create the AppSnapshotPolicy policy to grant the permissions to query snapshot details, create snapshots, configure tags, and then query disk details.
 You can use the following policy:

     ```
     {